zhirafovod/opentelemetry-python-contrib/util/opentelemetry-util-genai-dev/README.refactoring.span_context.md

 Begin SC-1 and SC-3 in a dedicated branch (e.g., `genai-span-context-refactor`) and iterate with tests before broader emitter updates.

 ---
-Maintained by automated AI coder; update task statuses upon implementation.
+Maintained by automated AI coder; update step statuses upon implementation.